MrYsLab/python_banyan/docs/examples_intro.md

    249	        self.context.term()
 ```

-# A Template For Component Command Line Options
+# A Template For Component Command-Line Options

-If you would like to provide the facility to specify command line options
+If you would like to provide the facility to specify command-line options
 for a component, the following is a template to do so.

 This will be explained in detail in a [later section](../example2).